Metro Atlanta Skills Challenge

 • Frederick Douglass High School

-• Fulton County Schools College and Career Academy
+• Fulton County Schools College & Career Academy

 • Marietta High School